tom-draper/log-analyzer/README.md

 [11/Dec/2023:11:01:34] 74.6.8.121 "GET /api/data HTTP/1.1" 200 182 "python-requests/2.26.0"
 ```

 In `config.json`, build some simple patterns featured in your log files using a set of token values to control the extraction.
-These tokens can have any identifying name, and will be grouped and targeted for extraction from the log file.
+These tokens can have any identifying name, and will be grouped across all patterns and targeted for extraction from the log file.

 - `patterns`: a list of string patterns found in your log file
 - `tokens`: all unique tokens used across your patterns, representing which values are important and should be targeted for extraction